MarsSwimmer/get_lrc/README.md

 # Get_Lrc
-show current lrc of YesPlayMusic on status bar for Ubuntu gnome.
+show current lrc of Music Player such as Yesplaymusic and LXMusic on status bar for Ubuntu gnome.

 > Work for YesPlayMusic and LXMusic.